StefanMihaylov/CleanProject/README.md

 # CleanProject
-A clone of the project from [kiwipiet's repository](https://github.com/kiwipiet/CleanProject)
+A clone of the project from [kiwipiet's repository](https://github.com/kiwipiet/CleanProject).

-Original source location [CleanProject - Cleans Visual Studio Solutions For Uploading or Email](https://code.msdn.microsoft.com/Clean-Cleans-Visual-Studio-a05bca4f)

-Developed by Ron Jacobs.
-Last Version 1.2.3, Released on 2011.07.24, Works with Visual Studio 2010.

 The project is refactored.
 The command line tool is removed.
 A simple WPF UI is created.

+Original source location [CleanProject - Cleans Visual Studio Solutions For Uploading or Email](https://code.msdn.microsoft.com/Clean-Cleans-Visual-Studio-a05bca4f)

+Developed by Ron Jacobs.
+Last Version 1.2.3, Released on 2011.07.24, Worked with Visual Studio 2010.

 # Introduction
 Clean Project is a utility that cleans Visual Studio project directories so you can quickly upload or email a zip file with your solution.